 Applicants must have completed a bachelor’s degree prior to admission, must have a minimum 2.75 cumulative undergraduate grade point average, and must declare their intent to pursue the certificate before completion of six credits in the certificate sequence.
 Applicants with a graduate degree must have a minimum 3.00 graduate grade point average.
-Applicants not already admitted to the Graduate School must complete the UW System online admission application.
+Applicants not already admitted to the Graduate School must complete the UW System online admission application (Note: For Safari users, application fee payment is temporarily unavailable.
+Changing browsers should resolve this short-term issue).
 Select “Graduate courses for personal/professional enrichment” as your reason for applying.

 - Core Courses: 6 credits from the following

 - Ad Ldsp 757 Principles and Foundations of Adult Education, 3 cr (offered every semester)

 - Ad Ldsp 687 Instructional Design and Teaching Strategies, 3 cr (offered every summer)

 - Ad Ldsp 900 Role of the Professoriate, 3 cr

 - CurrIns 774 College Teaching 3 cr (offered every year)